 If you’re living with someone who snores, there’s a better than even chance the nightly sonorities are fraying your relationship.
 But remember, other spouses and partners have dealt with this too — and survived.
 So before you head for the hills, consider some practical methods to deal with the rumblings of your otherwise lovable bedmate.

-• Buy yourself a pair of earplugs.
 They are inexpensive and quite comfortable, once you get accustomed to them.

-• A white-noise machine can make nights with a snorer more bearable.
 These electronic devices produce a consistent sound that muffles other noises.

-When to see the doctor about snoring
+When it’s time to see a doctor

 Loud, excessive snoring can signal sleep apnea, a potentially dangerous condition that requires treatment.
 Contact your doctor if you’re a loud snorer who stops breathing for short periods when you’re asleep.
 You should also notify the doctor if you sometimes wake up gasping for breath, if you wake up with headaches, or if you’re sleepy during the day.
 Sleep apnea can reduce levels of oxygen in the blood, eventually leading to elevated blood pressure and an enlarged heart.
 In addition to lifestyle modifications (losing weight or changing your sleeping position), some doctors sometimes recommend a continuous positive airway pressure (CPAP) device for nightly use.
 Surgery is also possible.
 Make sure you’re aware of these less obvious sleep apnea symptoms.